Gopal Kowdley, M.D.

 Gavin Henry, M.D.

-Dr. Henry is Program Director of the Surgical Residency at Saint Agnes.
-He is a graduate of the University of Maryland School of Medicine, where he also served his surgical residency and thoracic surgery fellowship.
+Dr. Henry is a graduate of the University of Maryland School of Medicine, where he also served his surgical residency and thoracic surgery fellowship.
 He is board-certified in general surgery and cardiothoracic surgery.
 His expertise in surgery for lung cancer and esophageal cancer contributes greatly to our patients, as well as the training for surgical residents.
 He provides a superb mentor and role model.

 Keith Falcao, M.D.